kul-fgfpgwas/rep-cookbook/README.md

 *needs to be added*

 ## (iii) Association tests
-#### 1 - Select overlapping CMMs between FGFP and Kiel cohorts.
+#### 1 - Select overlapping DADA2 between FGFP and Kiel cohorts.
-  CMM list “TaxaNamesAll.txt”.
-There are a total of 72 taxa and 3 alpha diversity measures.
+  DADA2 list “scripts/FGFP_Replication_SetUp_public/setup_helpers/analyzable_taxa.txt”.
+There are a total of 92 taxa and 3 alpha diversity measures.

 #### 2 - Transformations and association analysis.
    We performed: